 Today I'll jump right into a very practical issue: the imagery that idioms conjure up.

 We know that idioms are a staple of the advanced level.
 We also know that idioms are, basically, "ready-made language".
 They've been around for as long as most people can remember and, if you don't like them, well, there's not much one can do about it.
-I suppose you can create your own expressions, but if you're the only speaker using them, they are not going to be of much use unless you convince thousands of people to work them into their daily conversations.
+I suppose you can create your own expressions, but if you're the only speaker using them, they are not going to be of much use.
+Novel expressions can be distracting or unclear (if you're not a gifted poet).

 In order to find out, we'll consider a common enough reference: causes and effects (i.e. events and their consequences) and see how we refer to them.
 Alright.
 We deal with that every single day, don't we?
 For the sake of clarity, we can state that, sometimes, one event has ONE consequence, which can be either pleasant or unpleasant.
 Thus, when you take a medicine, for instance, you may expect two basic outcomes: